DRY EYE TREATMENT & IPL

 01

-15–20 minutes.
-We assess your dry eye, check your skin type, and let you know honestly whether IPL is the right option — or if something else would work better.
+A 15–20 minute consultation where we assess your dry eye, check your skin type (IPL isn't suitable for every skin tone), and review your medical history.
+You'll leave knowing whether IPL is the right option for your dry eye, or whether something else would work better.
+No treatment is performed at this visit.
 No charge, no obligation.

 02

-Your first IPL treatment.
-We place protective shields over your eyes, apply a coupling gel, and deliver the light pulses across your lower lids.
-Takes about 20–30 minutes.
-You might notice a warm, gentle sensation — that's normal.
+We place protective shields over your eyes, apply a coupling gel, and deliver a series of light pulses across your lower eyelids and cheekbones using the E-Eye device.
+The session takes about 20–30 minutes.
+You'll feel a warm, gentle sensation during the pulses — that's the infrared component warming the tissue.

 03